jazzband/django-redshift-backend/README.rst

 * #20: Support for sortkey.
 Thanks to Maxime Vdb.
 * #24: Add UUIDField support.
 Thanks to Sindri Guðmundsson.
+* #14: More compat with redshift: not use SELECT DISTINCT ON.

 Bug Fixes: